 I named this assignment my Treasure Hunt, because I felt so triumphant each time I scored a correct new reference.

 I would come upon a reference in the newest set of layouts.
-If the article was redone from a prior version, I had to go to the prior version and analyze how it had been redone, discover the relevant focus and then hunt for it.
-Within the section I sometimes found the material that required the cross ref.
-Then I would look within the same version to the area referred to and if I was lucky, it might be in an article that hadn t been rewritten or whose illustrations hadn t been renumbered.
+If the article/chapter was redone from a prior version, I had to go to the prior version and analyze how it had been redone, discover the relevant focus and then hunt for the reference.
+Within the discovered section I sometimes found the material that required the cross-reference.
+Then I would look within the same version to the area referred to and if I was lucky, it might be in an article that hadn't been rewritten or whose illustrations hadn't been renumbered.

 If the files were on the computer, I could do a search and sometimes find my quarry that way.